kellystrings/python_web_scarp/README.md

-# python_web_scarp
+# python Web Scrap
-this is simple python code to scrap data from a website
+this is simple python code to scrap data from a website using amazon as an example